Guidebook/code-challenges/android/README.md

 # Notes

-* A readme that explains a quick summary of the process you took when building this challenge is encouraged
+* A README that explains a quick summary of the process you took when building this challenge is encouraged

 * Note roughly how long this took you.
 If the challenge takes substantially longer than 1 - 2 hours, stop and write notes on where you left off before submitting